ataylor89/Python/oop.md

 This is because a compiler or interpreter translates source code into a low-level language that allows it to make these decisions.

-We see that here are many ways of organizing memory, and there are many ways of organizing virtual memory.
+We see that there are many ways of organizing memory, and there are many ways of organizing virtual memory.

 The familiar algorithms of static memory allocation, dynamic memory allocation, stacks, heaps, and shared libraries are algorithms used by compilers and interpreters and operating systems.